 The Wall Street Flunkies Project

-We are here to call out a group of elected officials for taking heaps of money from big banks, payday lenders, and private equity firms etc. while using the powers of their office to help those companies – and their executives — enrich themselves at the expense of the society as a whole.
+The Wall Street Flunkies project got going in August 2018.
+It was a research and messaging campaign, staffed by a team of five part-time volunteers.
+Our mission was to call out a group of House incumbents for taking heaps of money from big banks, payday lenders, and private equity firms etc. while using the powers of their office to help those companies – and their executives — enrich themselves at the expense of the society as a whole.

 We produced a set of fact-filled profiles (like this one) plus talking points and infographics on 13 “major flunkies” and 19 “minor flunkies.”
 Using a variety of communications channels (including email blasts, social media posts and phone calls), we sought to bring their behavior to the notice of progressive organizations, local and national media outlets, opposition candidates and voters.

 As an election-year effort, our project got off to a late start.
 Most campaigns had already settled on a core message by the time we began to circulate our data, and some candidates were not receptive to the line of argument we proposed, either because it ran counter to the advice they were getting from on high or, in a few cases, because they had decided to make a moral statement by avoiding anything that smacked of negative campaigning.
 Just the same, campaign aides and volunteers for more than a dozen challengers put our evidence to good use.